 - Jack F. O’BrienJack F. O’Brien is a graduate student in DePaul University’s Masters of Science in Psychology program and a research assistant with the Oxford House Research Team at DePaul’s Center for Community Research.
 He graduated from DePaul with a BA in Psychology with a Community concentration in 2018.
 His research interests include substance abuse recovery with an emphasis on recovery residencies; Community Psychology education; and advocacy for ethical practices in psychology.

-- Kaitlyn N. RamianKaitlyn N. Ramian earned her Bachelor of Arts degree in Community Psychology from DePaul University, where she also served as a research assistant at the Center for Community Research.
+- Kaitlyn N. RamianKaitlyn N. Ramian is a graduate student at the University of Chicago School of Social Service Administration.
+Kaitlyn earned her Bachelor of Arts degree in Community Psychology from DePaul University, where she also served as a research assistant at the Center for Community Research.
 Kaitlyn has participated in psychological research since 2015 and has experience working with diverse populations of children and adolescents in clinical and community settings.
-She is interested in addressing the needs of children by focusing on social issues at a policy level.